Home » 10 best full-size SUVs you can buy right now—and my personal top pick after years of experience

 Image credit: Ford newsroom

-The Ford Expedition continues to set the benchmark for full-size SUV versatility, with a starting MSRP of around $62,000.
-Designed for families who do more than errands and offer generous seating for up to eight passengers.
-It comes with a turbocharged V6, strong towing capacity, and a roomy cabin packed with tech that feels modern without being gimmicky.
+The Ford Expedition continues to set the benchmark for full-size SUV versatility, with a starting MSRP of around $57,000.
+Designed for families who do more than run errands, with generous seating for up to eight passengers.
+It comes with a turbocharged V6, strong towing capacity, and a roomy cabin packed with modern tech that feels neither gimmicky nor outdated.
 Drivers particularly appreciate the smooth ride and thoughtful cargo solutions that make long trips easier.
 It’s a choice that balances everyday usability with weekend adventure readiness.

-Jeep’s full-size Wagoneer blends classic American SUV ruggedness with upscale touches, starting at just under $60,000.
-Crafted with the longest standard wheelbase and the most overall passenger volume in its class, the 2025 Wagoneer demonstrates the confidence that comes with ambitious design both inside and out.
+Jeep’s full-size Grand Wagoneer blends classic American SUV ruggedness with upscale touches, starting at just under $67,000.
+Crafted with the longest standard wheelbase and the most overall passenger volume in its class, the 2026 Grand Wagoneer demonstrates the confidence that comes with ambitious design both inside and out.
 Its huge three-row interior is almost minivan-like in space, with premium materials and plenty of creature comforts.
 Towing capability is best-in-class at up to 10,000 pounds.
 Drivers often praise the Wagoneer for feeling upscale without losing that go-anywhere character that defines Jeep as a brand.

 Cadillac Escalade